-As a University of Auckland law student and president of the New Zealand Chinese student association, Chen has already found herself name-checked by the high-profile academic Anne-Marie Brady, who approvingly quoted the characterisation of her as capable of forming a “New Zealand parliamentary CCP party cell”, along with Huo and Yang.
+A former University of Auckland law student, president of the New Zealand Chinese Students Association and vice-president of the Auckland Chinese Students and Scholars Association, Chen found herself name-checked by the high-profile academic Anne-Marie Brady, who approvingly quoted the characterisation of her as capable of forming a “New Zealand parliamentary CCP party cell”, along with Huo and Yang.

-In her paper Magic Weapons, Brady argues that the Communist Party is using the 1.5 generation of Chinese New Zealanders – those who migrated with their family when children – to push the agenda of the “united front”.
+In her paper Magic Weapons, – which can be read here – Brady argues that the Communist Party is using the Chinese diaspora to push the agenda of the “united front”.

-In recent days, members of a group called the New Zealand Values Alliance was handing out flyers in Auckland’s Aotea Square claiming that Chen is a “CCP agent”.
+In recent days, members of a group called the New Zealand Values Alliance, an organisation unconnected to Brady, was handing out flyers in Auckland’s Aotea Square claiming that Chen is a “CCP agent”.

 Naisi Chen certainly isn’t trying to hide from the issue.
 When I meet her Pilkington’s in downtown Auckland for afternoon tea, she greets me with a hug, and an assurance: “My background is not communist.”